How to Use Visuals for a Successful Product Launch

 Creating a visual persona from scratch may be daunting.
-Your task will be much easier if you rely on free templates you can find on the internet.
+Your task will be much easier if you already have a ready logo design and rely on free templates you can find on the internet.
 Templates allow you to customize texts, icons, images, graphs, bars, fonts, etc. So give it a try and forget about the old-fashioned, dull, merely textual personas.

 Planning a product launch

 When planning your product launch, you will need to set goals and time frames to complete tasks and achieve milestones.
 The best and easiest way to do this in a helpful way for all teams involved is creating timelines to plan events far into the future, present an overview of schedules and highlight critical information and points.

 See this timeline to get an idea of how it works:

 Like timelines, roadmaps are powerful for organizing and presenting deadlines, teams in charge, tasks, and goals.
 The main difference is that roadmaps set high-end goals and meet the ever-changing nature of project development, defining tasks, resources, deadlines, and roles.
 A roadmap will ensure that teams are up-to-date in the project’s evolution, keeping everyone on the same page.